Pascal Simpson

-Pascal "Pagge" Simpson (born 4 May 1971) is a Swedish former professional footballer who played as a forward.
-He represented IF Brommapojkarna, AIK, Vålerenga IF, FC Copenhagen, and Halmstads BK during a career that spanned between 1990 and 2003.
-He won two caps for the Sweden national team in 1997 and also represented the Sweden Olympic team at the 1992 Summer Olympics.
+Pascal "Pagge" Simpson (born 4 May 1971) is a former professional footballer who played as a forward.
+He played for IF Brommapojkarna, AIK, Vålerenga IF, FC Copenhagen, and Halmstads BK during a career that spanned between 1990 and 2003.
+Born in Togo, he won two caps for the Sweden national team in 1997 and also represented the Sweden Olympic team at the 1992 Summer Olympics.

 Early life

 Simpson was born in Lomé, Togo, to a Togolese father and a German mother, moved to Sweden at the age of six and was raised on Ekerö, Stockholm.
 His father had played professional football in Germany.
 He acquired Swedish citizenship in September 1991.

 Club career

 Simpson started his football career in Ekerö IK and joined IF Brommapojkarna in 1988.
 He won the JSM för klubblag with the IF Brommapojkarna youth squad in 1989 and made his senior debut in 1990.

 He joined AIK and was part of the AIK squad that won the Swedish Championship in 1992, its first such championship in 55 years.
 Simpson contributed significantly to the win.
 He scored twice against FC Barcelona in the 1997 Cup Winners Cup quarter-finals; at Camp Nou he stunned the Catalans by scoring in the first minute of play.
 He was also part of the AIK squad that won the Swedish cup in 1996 and 1997.
 In the 1996 cup final he scored the winning goal against Malmö FF.

 Simpson had severe leg and knee problems due to a ligament injury.
 He had surgery in 1997 but in the end this damage caused his footballing career to come to an early end.
 The knee injury has caused Simpson severe pain, stopping him from running and jogging.
 Despite this, he has stayed involved with football by coaching youth for Brommapojkarna and lower league clubs.
 In 2007, he was the coach for IFK Eskilstuna but left due to the club's financial problems.